vannavu/vannavu.github.io/_posts/2023-06-12-everyday-liminal.md

 ##### — Charles Baudelaire (chapter 1)

 I lack the awe of a child nowadays, but find solace and humor in the bizarre of the everyday, seeing things as they are, not glazing over them as untextured public occurrences.
-Not talking about intentional spectacles (e.g. tiktok challenges), but bizarre realities so common and embedded they go unacknowledged — novel vs. authentic — only observable, not preemptively thought.
+Not talking about intentional spectacles (e.g. tiktok dumbassery), but bizarre realities so common and embedded they go unacknowledged — novel vs. authentic — only observable, not preemptively thought.
 Spontaneous.
 Emergent rather than produced.
 Non-performative.
 This is why I love my cat and John Wilson.
 And to a degree, formerly working at a grocery store and witnessing everyday passersby.

 - ‘What is faith?
 A rope from which we dangle, unless we use it to hang ourselves with’
     …